You are here

 The incubation period is typically 2 to 14 days.

-The illness is usually mild and symptoms typically resolve within two to three weeks.
+The spectrum of symptomatic acute infection ranges from mild to critical.
+Most infections are not severe and symptoms typically resolve within two to three weeks.
 Symptoms include fever, chills, cough, sore throat, headache, muscle pain, fatigue, shortness of breath, pneumonia and new loss of taste and smell.
+Individuals who experience mild illness may only require self-isolation at home (medical assistance not warranted).
 In older persons and those with underlying health conditions hospitalisation and intensive care with intubation and ventilation may be required.
+Individuals with severe disease have a longer recovery time (months).
+The most common persistent symptoms include cough, fatigue, shortness of breath and cognitive deficits.
+There is emerging data suggestive of ongoing respiratory and cardiac impairment.
 Death may occur in a small percentage of cases.

 Confirming the diagnosis